What is Pediatric Speech Therapy? A Beginner’s Guide

 “I have treated babies, and I have treated a 104-year-old in hospice care,” Davis said.
 “That is what makes the profession so exciting and unique.”

 Speech-language pathology runs the gamut and spectrum of ages.
-While early intervention helps with speech delays, SLP is not just for children.
+While early intervention helps with speech delays, SLP is not just for young children.
 Some common diagnoses where a referral for speech therapy can help include:

 - Developmental delays